This page provides answers to frequently asked questions about the RCR’s Admission Ceremony.

 Guests will be directed to unassigned seats by ceremony ushers on entering the Great Hall.

-Ceremonies typically lasts between 60 and 90 minutes.
+Ceremonies typically last between 60 and 90 minutes.

 The admissions team can provide a letter to accompany your visa application.
 Contact email@example.com and request an ‘admission ceremony invitation’ letter.
 Unfortunately, we unable to provide an invitation letter that specifically names any of your accompanying guests.

-Guests are permitted to take photos/videos before and during the ceremony from their seat only, no filming or photography is permitted from the aisles or where it may obstruct the space of the official photographer.
-We accept that new Fellows will also want to take photos of their friends as they receive their award, but again, the ceremony flow must not be impeded or delayed by this.
-The taking of ‘selfies’ on stage is therefore not permitted.
+Guests are permitted to take photos/videos before and during the ceremony from their seat only, no filming or photography is permitted from the aisles or where it may obstruct the official photographer.
+We understand that New Fellows will also want to take photos of their friends as they receive their award, but again, the ceremony flow should not be impeded or delayed by this.
+Therefore, the taking of ‘selfies’ on stage is not permitted.